chunyinng078/ChallengeApp/README.md

-# WIP Challenge Application: Full-Stack Web App on AWS
+# Challenge Application: Full-Stack Web App on AWS

 A robust, full-stack web application designed with a clean 3-tier architecture, demonstrating seamless integration between a modern frontend, a structured RESTful API, and a relational database, securely deployed on Amazon Web Services (AWS) via a unified CDN reverse proxy.